konmik/konmik.github.io/content/posts/how_to_live_better_without_di.md

-JavaScript does not have `by` operator overloading, but I was able to make the injection code look nice by having `late()` function returning a function that has methods, so I could call `output.inject(x)` and then call `output()`.
+JavaScript does not have `by` operator overloading, but I was able to make the injection code look nice by having `late()` function returning a function that has methods, so I could call `output.set(x)` and then call `output(42)`.
-JavaScript may look a bit weird now, but think a bit - the same trick is possible in Kotlin! ;)
+JavaScript may look a bit weird, but think a bit - the same trick is possible in Kotlin! ;)

-# A fitting cite that contains a summary of this article
+# A fitting cite that contains the summary of this article

 > "All problems in computer science can be solved by another level of indirection" -- David Wheeler